 CTIN’s Regional Ambassadors

 RAP grew out of CTIN’s intentions to function as a Pan-African Community of Practice (CoP) in response to ever-increasing interest from the wider African civic tech community, a testament to the need for a community for people in this space.
-Meet the RAPs – Our uniquely positioned organisational ambassadors representing four regions in Africa.

 - Pollicy is representing East Africa,